 (f) The name(s) of the sponsoring institution(s), the director(s), and the person in charge of the project;

-(g) Indication of opportunities, for scientists of all States, in particular for scientists from developing countries to be involved/associated in the project;
+(g) opportunities, for scientists of all States, in particular for scientists from developing states to be involved in or associated with the project;

 (h) The extent to which it is considered that States that may need and request technical assistance, in particular developing countries, should be able to participate or to be represented in the project.

+i) information concerning any other contributions to proposed major programmes

+Where there is a material change to the information provided to the Clearing House Mechanism prior to the planned collection, updated information shall be transmitted to the Clearing House Mechanism within a reasonable time period.

-4. Parties shall ensure that the following information is transmitted to the clearing-house mechanism as soon as it becomes available but no later than six months from the collection in situ of marine genetic resources of areas beyond national jurisdiction:
+6. Parties shall take legislative, administrative or policy measures to ensure that the following information is transmitted to the clearing-house mechanism as soon as it becomes available:

-(a) The repository or database where environmental meta-data, taxonomic information and digital sequence information related to marine genetic resources, where available, are or will be deposited;
+(a) The repository or database where environmental metadata, taxonomic information and genetic sequence data related to marine genetic resources, where available, are or will be deposited;

 (b) Where the original samples, if available, are or will be held;

-(c) The results of the project, including a report detailing the geographical area from which marine genetic resources were collected, including information on the latitude, longitude, and depth of collection, and, to the extent available, the findings of the activity undertaken.5.
-Parties shall promote cooperation in collection in situ of marine genetic resources of areas beyond national jurisdiction.
+(c) [The results of the project, including] a report detailing the geographical area from which marine genetic resources were collected, including information on the latitude, longitude, and depth of collection, and, to the extent available, the findings from the activity undertaken.

+7. States Parties shall provide information on proposed major programmes in areas beyond national jurisdiction and their objectives to the Clearing House Mechanism.

-6. Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to ensure that activities with respect to marine genetic resources of areas beyond national jurisdiction that may result in the utilization of marine genetic resources found in areas both within and beyond national jurisdiction are subject to the prior notification and consultation of the coastal States, and any other relevant Parties concerned, with a view to avoiding infringement of the rights and legitimate interests of those Parties.
+[6.
+Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to ensure that activities with respect to marine genetic resources of areas beyond national jurisdiction that may result in the utilization of marine genetic resources found in areas both within and beyond national jurisdiction are subject to the prior notification and consultation of the coastal States, and any other relevant Parties concerned, with a view to avoiding infringement of the rights and legitimate interests of those Parties.]

 Rationale for the proposal, if any.